 Despite the challenges, the survey confirmed that the return on investment for FLW strategies is significant.
 Here are a few reasons why:

-- Process Improvement: Reducing waste is synonymous with increasing efficiency.
+- Process Improvement: Reducing waste is synonymous with increasing operational efficiency.
 Respondents noted benefits such as yield optimization, reduced rework, fewer non-conforming products, and improved equipment utilization (less downtime).

 - Compliance and Reputation: Beyond the factory floor, reduction efforts led to a lower carbon footprint and reduced greenhouse gas emissions.
 This strengthens an organization’s sustainability credentials, positively impacting brand image, and increasing stakeholder trust.